ResearchObject/ro-crate/docs/profiles.md

 ### Workflow Run Crate

-[Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/) is in development as a profile to capture the **provenance** of a workflow run.
+[Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/) is in development as a profile to capture the **provenance** of execution provenance of computational workflows and scripts.
 Join the [RO-Crate community](community.md) to help contribute!

 ## Describo profiles